 At The Law Offices of Jason Trumpler, our associates are available to answer the phone at all times of the day to assist clients in posting bail and getting released from jail.
 Whether you have been charged with DWI, a drug offense, a prostitution-related crime, or another offense, the team at our criminal defense law firm is here to help you get through this difficult time.

-for Help with Your Case
+Contact a Criminal Defense Attorney for Help with Your Case

 Jason Trumpler is a former prosecutor who has handled hundreds of cases in the pre-trial and trial stage while working at the Orange County District Attorney's Office and Ventura County District Attorney's office.
 He went on to work at a DWI defense law firm in Southern California before moving to Texas and opening his private practice, The Law Offices of Jason Trumpler, in Austin.
-His years spent handling criminal defense cases as a prosecutor and defense attorney have benefitted many clients in Round Rock, Georgetown, and other areas of Central Texas.
+His years spent handling criminal defense cases as a prosecutor and defense attorney have benefited many clients in Round Rock, Georgetown, and other areas of Central Texas.

 What to Do If You Have Been Arrested

 If you have been arrested, you, a family member, or friend can contact The Law Offices of Jason Trumpler at any time of the day or night, including weekends.
 Our criminal law firm has associates available to guide you through the process of posting bail and getting released from jail.